-67 WALL STREET, New York - March 21, 2013 - The Wall Street Transcript has just published its Oil & Gas: Master Limited Partnerships Report offering a timely review of the sector to serious investors and industry executives.
+67 WALL STREET, New York - July 7, 2014 - The Wall Street Transcript has just published its Oil & Gas Review 2014 Report offering a timely review of the sector to serious investors and industry executives.
 This special feature contains expert industry commentary through in-depth interviews with public company CEOs and Equity Analysts.
 The full issue is available by calling (212) 952-7433 or via The Wall Street Transcript Online.

-In the following excerpt from the Oil & Gas: Master Limited Partnerships Report, an expert analyst discusses the outlook for the sector for investors:
+In the following excerpt from the Oil & Gas Review 2014 Report, an expert analyst discusses the outlook for the sector for investors:

 For more of this interview and many others visit the Wall Street Transcript - a unique service for investors and industry researchers - providing fresh commentary and insight through verbatim interviews with CEOs, portfolio managers and research analysts.
 This special issue is available by calling (212) 952-7433 or via The Wall Street Transcript Online.